Scorpion EVO 9mm Carbine

 The Ruger PC Carbine is a new offering with an old heritage.

-It was originally released in 1996 (as the Ruger Police Carbine) but was discontinued in 2007 due to lackluster sales.
-It was intended to be carried in the back of a squad car and used in situations requiring longer distance shooting, or increased firepower when compared to a pistol.
-Ten years later, the demand for PCCs has returned and Ruger has brought their carbine back to the market.
+Originally released in 1996 as the Ruger Police Carbine, this model was discontinued in 2007 due to poor sales.
+It was designed for use in squad cars for situations requiring longer range or more firepower compared to a pistol.
+With the renewed demand for PCCs, Ruger has reintroduced the carbine.

-The new version is based on their popular 10/22.
-It shares a number of components with its smaller caliber sibling, including most of the trigger pack.
-They aren’t 100% interchangeable, but it does mean a higher likelihood of aftermarket options down the road.
+The new version is based on the popular 10/22 and shares several components with its smaller caliber counterpart, including most of the trigger pack.
+While not completely interchangeable, this means a better chance of aftermarket options down the road.
 Other features include a 16” fluted barrel threaded ½”-28, and a built-in Picatinny rail.
 The fluted barrel is a welcome addition.
 It has decreased weight and increased surface area for better heat management.
 Plus, it looks really cool.
 It has a side swappable charging handle and magazine release, and a quick disconnect for easy takedowns.

 Ruger PC Carbine